University Mail Services

 Regular envelope - $5.60

-Please be reminded the campus post office services are limited.
+Please be reminded the campus post office services are very limited.
 You may purchase postage stamps, mail first class items, and mail items using Priority Mail.
 For a complete listing of services provided at other post offices, please see http://about.usps.com/news/national-releases/2012/pr12_114.htmMAIL SERVICES INFORMATION

 In an effort to better assist the campus community, we ask that you please be aware of and adhere to the following information as it will help us to serve you more effectively and efficiently.